fastify/fastify/docs/Migration-Guide-V3.md

 ### Changed schema substitution ([#2023](https://github.com/fastify/fastify/pull/2023))

-We have dropped support for non-standard `replace-way` shared schema substitution and replaced it with standard compliant JSON Schema `$ref` based substitution.
+The non-standard `replace-way` shared schema support has been removed.
+This feature has been replace with JSON Schema specification compliant `$ref` based substitution.
 To better understand this change read [Validation and Serialization in Fastify v3](https://dev.to/eomm/validation-and-serialization-in-fastify-v3-2e8l).